jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode_all_methods.md

 Start with an initial approximation x0.
 Evaluate f, f', and f'' at this point.

-Compute the first estimate using the multiple roots formula.

-Evaluate f at this new estimate.
-Set the initial error to a large number so the loop starts.

 Repeat until the error is smaller than the tolerance or N iterations are reached:

 >Remember the current approximation before updating it.